wkoertgen/train.oracle12.migration/FAQ.md

 Correct the syntax error and the you can connect via then TNS.

 There are a some common pitfalls in the TNS configuration.
-Oracle's Online Documentation is very good but sometimes hard to study, but it is worth the effort.
+Oracle's Online Documentation is very good, often hard to study, but it is worth the effort.
+Besides, there are meanwhile many very good special sites, blogs etc.

-## 7. How can I see the options of a database?
+## 11. How can I see the options of a database?
 It is crucial to know the options of a database, because it decides what I can do with it.
 Besides, in production, it is a matter of license fees.
 Write a little script, e.g. `registry.sql`

 	set lines 120 pages 66